 So drained yet still positive.
 Need more.

 Those are the only real thoughts taken down during the madness from the weekend at Korea Burn.
 It wasn’t necessarily chaotic but Korea Burn left a mark on me, albeit an unexpected one.
-So many great times with locals here have come and gone that I’d almost forgotten the other foreigners who actually inhabit this small slice of Korea.
+So many great times with locals here have come and gone that I’d almost forgotten the other foreigners who actually inhabit this small slice of South Korea.
 Yes, there are those friends close and dear with whom some memorable stories have originated.

 Many people know Burning Man as a huge festival in Nevada that draws thousands of people for a week-long celebration to promote “unconditional acceptance.”
 The concept is the same at the Korean incarnation yet much smaller in scale, thanks to a comparably sparse sample size of foreigners living here.
 Korea Burn is about US having some time at “home” while living in this completely foreign country.
 The only catch other than the admission fee is the all-encompassing 10 Principles.
 Above all, “Radical Inclusion” stands out and remains etch a sketched on my mind throughout the weekend.